hossameldinmagdi/E-news-Express/README.md

 You are expected to perform the statistical analysis to answer the following questions:

-Explore the dataset and extract insights using Exploratory Data Analysis.
+- Explore the dataset and extract insights using Exploratory Data Analysis.
-Do the users spend more time on the new landing page than the existing landing page?
+- Do the users spend more time on the new landing page than the existing landing page?
-Is the conversion rate (the proportion of users who visit the landing page and get converted) for the new page greater than the conversion rate for the old page?
+- Is the conversion rate (the proportion of users who visit the landing page and get converted) for the new page greater than the conversion rate for the old page?
-Does the converted status depend on the preferred language?
-[Hint: Create a contingency table using the pandas.crosstab() function]
+- Does the converted status depend on the preferred language?
-Is the mean time spent on the new page same for the different language users?
+- Is the mean time spent on the new page same for the different language users?
 *Consider a significance level of 0.05 for all tests.

 Data Dictionary:

-user_id - This represents the user ID of the customer visiting the website. group - This represents whether the customer belongs to the first group (control) or the second group (treatment). landing_page - This represents whether the landing page is new or old. time_spent_on_the_page - This represents the time(in minutes) spent by the customer on the landing page. converted - This represents whether the customer converted or not. language_preferred - This represents the language chosen by the customer to view the landing page.
+- user_id - This represents the user ID of the customer visiting the website.
+- group - This represents whether the customer belongs to the first group (control) or the second group (treatment).
+- landing_page - This represents whether the landing page is new or old.
+- time_spent_on_the_page - This represents the time(in minutes) spent by the customer on the landing page.
+- converted - This represents whether the customer converted or not.
+- language_preferred - This represents the language chosen by the customer to view the landing page.
-Course Business Statistics
+- Course Business Statistics

 This project used statistical analysis, a/b testing, and visualization to decide whether the new landing page of an online news portal (E-news Express) is effective enough to gather new subscribers or not.
 The simulated dataset has